-As compelling as this might be, the experts here at The Job Sauce do not recommend taking this action.
+As compelling as this suggestion might seem, the experts here at The Job Sauce do not recommend uploading your resume to LinkedIn.
 We have all become accustomed to a culture of immediate feedback, all the while not noticing the erosion of our patience and the serious problems that follow.
 Your LinkedIn profile is your online presence and your professional image.
-It is a platform for creating who you are and communicating not only what you are capable of, but your future career goals.
+It is a platform creating a public impression of who you are and communicating not only what you are capable of, but your future career goals.

 Your Resume.
 To Upload or not to Upload, that is the question.

-Crafting a sexy, powerful, engaging LinkedIn profile is an art form.
+Crafting a powerful, engaging LinkedIn profile is an art form.
 People will either pay attention to you or they will move on.
-Before we get into how to spruce up your LinkedIn profile page, here are some primary points for why you should not upload your resume:
+Before we get into how to spruce up your LinkedIn profile page, here are some primary reasons you should not upload your resume:

-- Private Information Risks – Your contact information is usually listed on your resume, i.e. your direct email address, phone number, and sometimes even your home address.
+- Private Information Risks – Your resume usually includes your contact information, i.e. your direct email address, phone number, and sometimes even your home address.
 This is information you usually do not list publicly on social media.
 However, if you upload your resume that information will become public and available to anyone online.

 - No Control – After you upload the resume, you no longer have control over what happens to that information (even if you do remove your contact information).
 That means that anyone is free to view, copy, download, use, pirate, and distribute your resume as they wish – all without your knowledge or consent.

 - Current Employer Issues – Many of our Resume Upgrade clients are concerned about making their job search public and tipping off their current company that they are looking elsewhere.
-Uploading your resume to LinkedIn as a clickable document has your job search become a public conversation – probably one you do not want to have in the break room at work or your next weekly department standup.
-LinkedIn’s “Open Candidate” function is a non-public way to announce to recruiters you are looking.
+Uploading your resume to LinkedIn as a clickable document can make your job search into a public conversation – probably one you do not want to have in the company break room or at your next weekly department standup.
+LinkedIn’s “Open Candidate” function is a discreet way to signal to recruiters that you are looking.

 - Looking Desperate – Similar to the above, uploading your resume to LinkedIn announces to the world that you are looking for a job.
 Recruiters, employers, and head hunters are always looking for top talent.
-However, seeing your resume on your profile page does not make you occur to them as someone who is “in demand.”
+However, seeing your resume on your profile page does not make you appear to them as someone who is “in demand.”
 Instead, you look like someone who is in need of something and in desperation – trying anything you can.
-Job hunting is like dating, you do not want to seem easy.
+Job hunting is like dating: you do not want to seem too easy to get.

 It’s About Building A Profile, To Show Your Brand and Results

-These are the main reasons why we tell our clients not to upload their resumes to LinkedIn, but instead, focus their attention on curating their profile page and building their network.
+The issues above are the main reasons we tell our clients not to upload their resumes to LinkedIn, and instead, to focus their attention on curating their profile page and building their network.
 It takes real critical thinking, planning and strategizing to develop your perceived value and appeal online.
-Think of a garden, for example.
-Without watering your plants, pulling weeds, and general maintenance the garden begins to get out of control and ultimately slowly die.
+Building a profile is like cultivating a garden: without weeding and general maintenance, the garden gradually gets out of control and ultimately dies.

-Unlike other social media platforms like Twitter, Facebook, and Instagram, LinkedIn is far more forgiving.
-But that does not mean you have cart blanche to be thoughtless or sloppy.
+Unlike other social media platforms like Twitter, Facebook, and Instagram, LinkedIn is far more forgiving, but that does not mean you have carte blanche to be thoughtless or sloppy.

-So What Should I Do With My Resume On Linkedin?
+Should I Ever Upload My Resume to Linkedin?

-- Locate the role you wish to apply for.
+- Locate the role for which you wish to apply.
 The menu bar on LinkedIn’s website has a “Jobs” section noted with a small briefcase icon.
 Click the icon and it will take you to a page where you can conduct targeted searches for roles that fit your goals and interests.

-- Use your LinkedIn profile and/or your uploaded resume to apply.
-After you click the “Apply” button a new browser will open where you can select what information you want to use to apply for the position.
+- Use your LinkedIn profile and/or your resume to apply.
+After you click the “Apply” button a new browser will open where you can select the information you want to use to apply for the position.
 You have options for using your LinkedIn profile to apply, uploading your resume as an attachment or doing both.
-Our recommendation is that you do both to cover your bases.
+We recommend that you do both, to cover your bases.
 Some employers in more non-traditional industries are happy to review your LinkedIn profile alone, whereas others usually do prefer to have a formal resume to read through.